Prime Cut: Plot

 As they are standing by a cattle pen with naked young women offered for auction, one of them, Poppy, begs Devlin for help.
 Devlin takes her with him "on account."
 Back at the hotel, she tells Devlin her history of growing up at an orphanage in Missouri with her close friend, Violet, before they were brought to the slave auction.

 At the county fair, in the midst of a livestock judging competition, Mary Ann gives Devlin a box that supposedly contains the money.
 When Devlin cracks the box open, he finds it contains only beef hearts.
 Devlin is able to escape with Poppy after Violet distracts Weenie, who claimed her after the auction.
 Mary Ann's men chase Devlin, his men and Poppy through the fair.
-O'Brien is killed underneath a viewing stand.
+O'Brien is killed underneath a viewing stand for a shooting range.
 Devlin and Poppy run into a nearby wheat field, where they escape detection.
-When they try to leave the field, they are chased by a combine harvester operator.
-Poppy falls.
-They are about to be sliced up by the machine's blades, until...

-Devlin and Poppy are saved by the arrival of Devlin's men in their car, which they abandon and let ram into the front of the combine.
-Devlin's driver shoots the combine operator.
-The entire car is demolished by the threshing apparatus and turned into bales of hay and metal.
+When they try to leave the field, they are chased by a combine harvester operator until Devlin's men arrive in their car, which they ram into the front of the combine, and shoot the operator.

-They hitch a ride back into Kansas City on a truck.
+With the car demolished, the group hitches a ride back into Kansas City on a truck.
 Devlin jumps off near the river and sends the rest of them with Poppy back into town.
 He enters a houseboat, the luxurious accommodation of Clarabelle, purchased for her by Mary Ann; she is there alone.
 He gets information on the whereabouts of Mary Ann while surmising that she was the one pushing Mary Ann to cut out Chicago.
 Clarabelle attempts to seduce him, but he rebuffs her.
 Clarabelle tells him she would be perfectly happy being a widow and joining Devlin again.
 He responds by setting the houseboat adrift on the river, with an angry Clarabelle aboard.